FAQs

 What are the limitations of aluminum foil?

-The surface finish of foil has limitations for total gloss given the way it is made.
+Foil has surface finish limitations for total gloss and is the least shiny among reflective options.
 Aluminum is more susceptible to cracking at the score due to its limited elongation.
-Of all the reflective options, aluminum foil is the least shiny.
-Aluminum foil will oxidize (rust) over time, so it should be top coated after lamination to prevent oxidation and to impart printability.
+Aluminum foil will oxidize (rust) over time, a top coat application after lamination is recommended to prevent this from happening and to impart printability.
 Modified acrylic water-based topcoats are most commonly used.

 Are there alternatives to foil?

-Yes, at Hazen there are two options for traditional foil laminations: metallized polyester film and transfer metallization.
+Yes, Hazen offers two options for traditional foil laminations: metallized polyester film and transfer metallization.

 What is metallized polyester film?

-Thin gauge (0.0005” or “half mil”) polyester film is metallized in a vacuum chamber, and then laminated to paper or board.
-The metal we use at Hazen is primarily aluminum and we have recently introduced zinc sulfide.
-Other calipers of film can be used, typically 0.001” (“one-mil”) and 0.002” (“two-mil”).
-The term “foil board” may be heard or used to describe this type or product, although it is technically incorrect.
-The term “Mylar” is also incorrect.
-The proper and most common identifier would be just “met-poly”.
+Thin gauge (0.0005” or “half mil”) along with other calipers, typically 0.001” (“one-mil”) and 0.002” (“two-mil”) polyester film is metallized in a vacuum chamber which is then laminated to paper or board.
+The metal used at Hazen is primarily aluminum with a recent introduction of zinc sulfide.
+The terms “foil board” and "Mylar" may be used to describe this product, which is technically incorrect, the proper identifier would be “met-poly”.